rusher321/rmeta/README.md

 Support & Bug Reports
 ----------------------

-Please log an issue on (github issue)[https://github.com/arpcard/rgi/issues]
+Please log an issue on (github issue)[https://github.com/rusher321/rmeta/issues]

-You can email the CARD curators or developers directly at `renhuahuid@genomics.cn`
+You can email the  developers directly at `renhuahuid@genomics.cn`

 Requirements
 --------------------